proinfocus/QuickDBS-UsageDemo/README.md

 Note: **QuickDBS.Console** project is used to test both the libraries.
 This project can be ignored.

+## NuGet Packages

+The following are the links to the NuGet packages.
+You can either use Package Manager in Visual Studio or CLI in VS Code.
+Download QuickDBS for SQLite from [QuickDBS.SQLite](https://www.nuget.org/packages/QuickDBS.SQLite/) or Download QuickDBS for SQL Server from [QuickDBS.SQLServer](https://www.nuget.org/packages/QuickDBS.SQLServer/)

 ## Features
 - Single line to connect to the database.
 - Create Tables from your Classes in the database.